 Our Post 16 academic enrichment programme offers students a wide range of opportunities, challenges, and experiences inside and outside of the classroom.
 We all aspire to the highest standards in everything we do, and this is demonstrated in the purposes and successes of our students.
-Our Post 16 community is built around demonstrating PRIDE in everything we do.
+Our Post 16 community is both caring and supportive, and everyone is treated with respect.

-P16

-STATE OF THE ART BUILDING
+P16 STATE OF THE ART BUILDING